originphp/website/source/docs/development/maintenance-mode.md

     - redirect user to the `public/maintenance.html` page
 - The `queue:worker` command won't process any jobs
 - The `mailbox:download` command wont download any emails
-- The email piping server will store the any emails to disk, and we will be imported next time an email comes in when not in maintenance mode
+- The email piping server will store incoming emails to disk, and then will be imported next time an email comes in when not in maintenance mode

 ## Start Maintenance Mode